 After years of planning, delayed starts and hundreds of millions of dollars in fundraising, Yale’s most ambitious capital project in over 50 years is now 10 months underway.
 Since the project ceremonially broke ground in April, construction has appeared to move quickly, with the shells of the two new colleges now in plain sight along Prospect Street.
 Despite this progress, what lies behind the fenced-in perimeter of the half-dozen-acre property is far less conclusive.

-Of the eight on-site construction workers interviewed — ranging from welders to concrete pourers to excavation workers — views on the progress of the construction ranged from cautiously optimistic to outright discouraged.
+Of the eight on-site construction workers interviewed — ranging from welders to concrete pourers to excavation workers, who may have tried the latest trench boxes, — views on the progress of the construction ranged from cautiously optimistic to outright discouraged.

 “The whole project is delayed, mostly in the carpentry and the rebar,” said one worker who asked to remain anonymous given contractual stipulations prohibiting workers from speaking to the press.
 “I mean we are making headway, but still it may not be done by the date it is supposed to be finished.”